 - Coat the chicken in 1 tablespoon of olive oil and season with salt and pepper and grilled on a hot grill until cooked through.
 Once cooked remove from the grill and let rest.

 - Next, coat the cubed French bread with 3 tablespoons of olive oil, salt and pepper and place on a hot grill or in the oven on 400° to quickly toast the outside of the bread.
 Note: you are not making croutons, just toasting the outside.

-- In large bowl add in the toasted bread, tomatoes, celery, cucumber, peaches, arugula, spring mix, feta, a few tablespoons of the pesto vinaigrette, salt and pepper and toss until coated.
+- In a large bowl add in the toasted bread, tomatoes, celery, cucumber, peaches, arugula, spring mix, feta, a few tablespoons of the pesto vinaigrette, salt, and pepper and toss until coated.